-Living in the Capital of the United States comes with the reward of being in the center of activity that shapes our nation: politics, culture, and economics.
-There is no lack in variety of entertainment or internationally acclaimed dining and shopping here.
-The unfortunate effect of Washington’s high level of livability, alongside Amazon’s HQ2 announcement, are sky-high rent prices.
+Living in the Capital of the United States comes with the reward of being at the center of activity that shapes our nation: politics, culture, and economics.
+There is no lack of variety of entertainment or internationally acclaimed dining and shopping here.
+The unfortunate effect of Washington’s high level of livability, alongside Amazon’s HQ2 announcement, is sky-high rent prices.

 It might be surprising to hear, but there are still pockets of affordability in the city!
 Surprisingly, renters have a large selection of affordable neighborhoods to choose from when deciding where to live.
 Let’s take a deeper dive into the neighborhoods we found worthy of being deemed as “affordable” in DC standards.
 If you see a neighborhood you like, check out the available rentals we offer in the area.

 Here is our list of the 5 most affordable neighborhoods in Washington DC:

 Known as the last affordable frontier of the Northwest quadrant, Mt.
 Pleasant is quaint and safe, and a perfect fit for anyone looking to rent.
 Its low key, yet vibrant life is what brings visitors to the neighborhood.
 It is speckled with well know eateries and is close to Rock Creek Park and Adams Morgan.
 This provides residents with the best of both day and nightlife.
 Rent prices in Mt.
 Pleasant will tend to get you more space for your dollar than most neighborhoods in DC.
 So, if you’re looking to rent on a budget in DC, Mt.
 Pleasant is a great choice.